Chaudhary Lal Singh: Political career

-Change in Political Affiliation
+Change in political affiliation

 In August 2014, Singh parted ways with Congress after being denied ticket as Congress candidate during 16th Lok Sabha elections.
 He formally joined Bhartiya Janata Party in presence of BJP President Amit Shah at a function in Kathua.
-He was sacked by the BJP as he distorted evidence in the rape trial.
+He resigned as cabinet minister in 2018 and left BJP.
+Later, formed his own party "Dogra Swabhimaan Sangathan Party".

+On 20 March 2024, he joined Indian National Congress.